practicalnursing/practicalnursing.github.io/docs/index.md

 Welcome to my personal collection of notes.

-Using the left-side navigation panel you can explore course notes, find definitions with the key term index, and access resources to help with studying and completing assignments.
+Using the left-side navigation panel or by clicking the buttons below you can explore course notes, find definitions with the key term index, and access resources to help with studying and completing assignments.

 [:material-calendar-search: Semesters](Semesters){ .md-button .md-button--primary }